cb125/Dynamics/README.md

 In Kruijff and Oehrle (eds).
 *Resource-sensitivity in Binding and Anaphora* 215-229.
 Kluwer.

+Thomason, Richmond, Matthew Stone, and David DeVault.
+2006.
+Enlightened update: A computational architecture for presupposition and other pragmatic phenomena.
+Target article for Donna Byron, Craige Roberts, and Scott Schwenter's 2006 workshop on Presupposition Accommodation, OSU.

 Willer, Malte.
 2018.
 Simplifying with Free Choice. *Topoi* 37.3.
 379–392 https://doi.org/10.1007/s11245-016-9437-5.